RejectModderss/Discord.py-Template/README.md

 This is a template for creating a Discord bot using Python and the discord.py library.
 It features a modular design with cogs for easy addition and removal of features.

-## REMINDER
-- Make sure the bot has a profile picture or nothing will work because the footer looks for a avatar URL from the bot, and if it returns Null, then no commands will work!

 ## Features

 - Cog-based structure for easy management of commands.